 By LEAH WILLINGHAM

-The state health department said Monday that Mississippi, with a population of about 3 million, has reported more than 97,000 cases and at least 2,921 deaths from COVID-19 as of Sunday evening.
-That’s an increase of 190 confirmed cases and two deaths from numbers reported the day before.
+The state health department said Saturday that Mississippi, with a population of about 3 million, has reported 1,370 virus cases and at least 21 deaths from COVID-19 as of Friday evening.
+That’s an increase of 65 cases and 16 deaths from the day before.

 Leah Willingham is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.